We all love hot water, but at what expense to the environment? Did you realize your water heater has a negative impact on the environment?

 Conventional Gas-Powered Water Heater

-The gas-powered water heater is marginally better for the environment than an electric water heater in some region.
+The gas-powered water heater is marginally better for the environment than an electric water heater in some regions.
 A gas heater still produces a large number of harmful emissions.
 Still, it’s likely a lower number than the emissions produced by the power plant to provide electricity to an electric water heater.

 If your water heater isn’t working well, it can produce more carbon emissions while it works harder to keep up with your hot water demand.
 We’ll talk more about how you can keep your water heater in excellent working order to help reduce its impact on the environment.